-You’re family is going to love this stew made with center cut pork loin combined with root vegetables in a Hungarian sweet paprika and red wine gravy; then simmered slowly in your crock pot.
+Your family is going to love this crock pot stew made with pork & vegetables in a Hungarian sweet paprika and red wine gravy.

 You all know my daughter is away at college and has been cooking for herself over the last few years.
 This year, I met a few of her friends and one of them had told me that she just got a crock pot and was looking for some new recipes to try.

 I have a few recipes on my blog, but I generally only like chili and stews when using my slow cooker.
 I wanted to come up with a new, simple recipe that she could follow and made this Crock Pot Hungarian Pork Stew.